rodneycodesss/Finscope_Profiler/README.md

 # Finscope Profiler

-Finscope Profiler is an interactive command-line tool designed to help users understand their investment risk tolerance and receive tailored investment recommendations.
+Finscope Profiler is an interactive tool designed to help users understand their investment risk tolerance and receive tailored investment recommendations.
 It provides a fun, educational assessment to profile your financial personality and suggest suitable investment strategies.

 ## Features
 - Interactive risk assessment questionnaire